dramolprakash/dramolprakash/README.md

 ###Hi there
-# I'm Dr. Amol Prakash, a doctor turned health informatician, currently a graduate student at Indiana University Indianapolis, USA pursuing my Masters in Health Informatics.
+# I am Dr. Amol Prakash, a physician who has transitioned into the dynamic field of health informatics.
+Currently, I am a graduate student at Indiana University Indianapolis, where I am pursuing a Master's degree in Health Informatics.